MartinChavez/HTML-CSS-Advanced-Topics/README.md

     background: radial-gradient(aqua,blue);
     /*
     Parameters (in order):
     - The shape of the gradient;circle or ellipsis.
-The default is ellipsis
+The default is ellipsis.
-    - The size of the gradient, which consist of keywords (closest-side, closest-corner, farthest-side and farthest-corner*) *default
+    - The size of the gradient, which consist of keywords (closest-side, closest-corner, farthest-side and farthest-corner*). *default
     - Position (same as background-position).
 Default is center
     - Color stops
     */